GLOBAL SELLING BLOG

 Transshipment offers several advantages for businesses and the transportation industry:

-· Cost savings: It can help reduce transportation costs by allowing cargo to be consolidated into larger shipments and using more efficient transportation modes.
+● Cost-effective: It helps cut transportation expenses by consolidating cargo into larger shipments and utilizing more efficient transportation modes.

-· Flexibility: It provides greater flexibility in transportation options and enables cargo to be transferred between different modes of transportation, routes, and locations as needed.
+● Versatile: Transshipment provides flexibility in transportation choices, allowing cargo to move between different modes, routes, and locations as required.

-· Accessibility: It can help overcome geographical barriers and enable access to markets that may otherwise be difficult to reach.
+● Accessibility: It overcomes geographical hurdles, providing access to markets that might otherwise be challenging to reach.

 What is the difference between direct shipment and transshipment?